Title: The Runaway King

 The Runaway King isn’t what I’d call a fairy tale.
 But the writing had an awesome lyrical, almost-but-not-quite old-fashioned style that sometimes gave it a fairy tale vibe and sometimes seemed more medieval.
 Whatever it was, I loved it.

 The number of times I used “awesome” in this review should get my point across.
 I loved this book.
-The title (release date?) of book three isn’t released yet, but the sooner I can get my hands on it, the better.
+The title (and release date) of book three isn’t released yet, but the sooner I can get my hands on it, the better.

 The Ascendance Trilogy: